Lee Na-kyung

-Lee Na-kyung (born 8 May 1998) is a retired South Korean rhythmic gymnast.
+Lee Na-kyung (born 8 May 1998) is a South Korean retired rhythmic gymnast.
 She represented her country in international competitions.

 Career

 In September 2014 Lee won team silver with Gim Yun-hee, Lee Da-ae and Son Yeon-jae at the 2014 Asian Games in Incheon.

 In 2015 she performed with hoop and ball at the Asian Championships, being 20th in the All-Around, 31st with hoop and 13th with ball.
 A week later she competed in the World Cup in Tashkent, finishing 21st in the All-Around, 19th with hoop, 22nd with ball, 17th with clubs and 21st with ribbon.